tutu-stack/nvim-config/README.md

 # Introduction

-This repo hosts my Nvim configuration for Linux, macOS, and Windows. init.lua is the config entry point for terminal Nvim
+This repo hosts my Nvim configuration for Linux and macOS. init.lua is the config entry point for terminal Nvim

 # Install and setup